ThomasProctor/Data-Incubator-Challenge/ProjectProposal.md

 Data from bike share services such as Citibike offer a much larger amount of data than might have been previously available.

 I hope to use data from Citibike and other bike share systems, as well as data from Google Maps to predict travel times as measured by the bike share system.
-These can be compared to predictions made by Google Maps or other directions services.
+These can be compared to timing predictions made by Google Maps or other directions services and may be able to be added to these to improve the prediction.
 I may also include other data sources, such  as weather data, which has been shown by multiple sources to be a good predictor of ridership.

 As a proof of concept, I looked at a subset of data with which I am personally familiar.